 The TARDIS lands on a cliff in Thrace, March 64 AD.
 The TARDIS crew spend several uneventful days relaxing in nearby Byzantium.
 Just before they are due to leave the city they are caught in the marketplace in the middle of a zealot attack.
 Ian is injured and then locked up by the Roman army.
 Barbara finds sanctuary in the local synagogue, Vicki is taken in by a Greek family and the Doctor is rescued by Christians.
 Ian is responsible for uniting the local prefect and general, who embark on a purge of their enemies.
 In the midst of this chaos the travellers are reunited.
 However, they are forced to walk to Rome, as a local Senator has found the TARDIS and taken it to his villa near Rome.

 Notes: This follows on immediately from the last scene of The Rescue and potentially sets the scene for The Romans (although it fits very awkwardly with several pieces of dialogue in that story).
 However, it is impossible to properly reconcile the book with Romans Cutaway.
 The best compromise is probably that the start of Romans Cutaway is partly a flashback to the start of Byzantium!

 The TARDIS lands on a cliff in Italy 64AD.
-They encounter a lion and kill it.
+The TARDIS crew encounter a lion and kill it.
 In the process, they agree to look after a Roman villa as the slave who had been guarding it had been mortally wounded by the lion.

 Notes: This follows on immediately from the last scene of The Rescue and sets the scene for The Romans.
 However, it is impossible to properly reconcile the story with Byzantium!.
 The best compromise is probably that the start of Romans Cutaway is partly a flashback to the start of Byzantium!.